J0hann3/Minishell/README.md

 ◦ pwd with no options							|	Done
 ◦ env with no options or arguments				|	Done
 ◦ cd with only a relative or absolute path		|
-◦ export with no options						|	Done
-◦ unset with no options							|	Done
-◦ exit with no options							|
+◦ export with no options						|	Done	-> dont works in pipe ◦ unset with no options							|	Done	-> dont works in pipe ◦ exit with no options							|